Skip to content

 Administration of analgesics should be a multi-modal approach whenever possible.
 Local anesthetics (lidocaine and bupivacaine) are commonly used and have few side effects.
 In addition to local anesthetics, opioids and NSAIDs can be used in combination for potentially severe pain or individually for less painful procedures.
 Consult with Veterinary Services regarding side effects, drug interactions, and species-specific variation.
 See Appendix 1 for DCM recommended drug doses.
 See Appendix 2 for species-specific signs of pain.

 The following lists provide general analgesic recommendations for categories of procedures, based on invasiveness and expected post-operative pain.
 Depending on the species, the expected pain from some procedures may require a longer duration of analgesic use than what is indicated in the lists.
-In all cases, however, analgesics should be given if signs of pain are observed.
+All potentially painful procedures must include post-procedural monitoring within the approved protocol to allow for evidence of pain that is not controlled as predicted with the analgesic regimen.
+In all cases, analgesics should be given if signs of pain are observed.

 Category 0 – Procedures which cause only momentary pain, and post-operative pain is not expected.
 No analgesics are recommended for these procedures.